RobbingSpree/HLMSH-Novel/new chapters 2nd attempt/Chapter 2.md

 "Morning Trouble, I'm glad to see you up on your feet after last night.
 Let me get a look at you."
 A voice she didn't know spoke behind her.
 Felicity checked to see if the mirror showed who had come in, but it pointed the wrong way.
 Before she think further, rough, work-worn hands gripped her shoulders and bid her to turn around and she prepared to defend herself.

-Turned around, Felicity found herself staring at the clavicle and neck of a dark skinned woman.
+Once turned around, Felicity found herself staring at the clavicle and neck of a dark skinned woman.
 Looking up, she found herself staring harder at the face of that woman.
 A warm smile, kind eyes, and a single braid that had escaped the bun of them atop her head.
 The stark difference between the warm brown of her skin and the deep black of her hair held her in rapt attention.

 "I'm so glad you're up on your feet and I don't need to take you to the hospital."
-The lady's calm voice broke the spell her face had cast on her.
+The lady's calm voice broke the spell their face had cast on her.
 "I was really worried with how cold you got last night.
 You got a name Trouble?
 I can't keep calling you that forever."

 Felicity didn't answer, she was enjoying listing to the delightful rasp of this woman's voice and wondering if she had her ID in her wallet and if her wallet had gone through the wash with her clothes.